Ray Makela

-These days, we receive a lot of inquiries about how to help sales reps improve their ability to engage with clients effectively—given the constraint of not being able to meet in person.
+We receive a lot of inquiries about how to help sales reps improve their ability to engage with clients effectively—especially now that many important meetings are regularly taking place online.

-In a (pre-COVID) study, management experts at the University of Iowa declared handshakes “more important than agreeableness, conscientiousness, or emotional stability” when analyzing interactions during job interviews.
+Management experts at a University of Iowa study found that handshakes “are more important than agreeableness, conscientiousness, or emotional stability” when analyzing interactions during job interviews.
 Countless other studies have shown that a handshake can improve the quality of an interaction, producing “a higher degree of intimacy and trust within a matter of seconds.”
 This applies to sales as well.

-So how do we replicate something as subtle and ubiquitous as a handshake when we can’t meet in person?
+So how do we replicate something as subtle and ubiquitous as a handshake?

 How do we create a personal connection, build a relationship, and exchange sensitive information with someone whose picture is the size of a postage stamp on the other end of a virtual call?

-To increase our chances of success, in addition to all of the traditional selling skills, we need to focus on the 3 E’s of connecting virtually: energy, engagement, and empathy.
+To increase our chances of success, in addition to all of the traditional selling skills, we need to focus on the 3 E’s of virtual connecting: energy, engagement, and empathy.

 1 | Energy